| Title: | Test Surveys by Simulating Spatially-Correlated Populations |

 strat_means_fun |

-Adds stratified analysis results for the total population ("total_strat"
+Adds stratified analysis results to the sim list:

 ages |